metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_object_store_v1_manifest.md

 Optional:

+- `additional_volume_mounts` (Attributes List) AdditionalVolumeMounts allows additional volumes to be mounted to the RGW pod.The root directory for each additional volume mount is '/var/rgw'.Example: for an additional mount at subPath 'ldap', mounted from a secret that has key'bindpass.secret', the file would reside at '/var/rgw/ldap/bindpass.secret'. (see [below for nested schema](#nestedatt--spec--gateway--additional_volume_mounts))
 - `annotations` (Map of String) The annotations-related configuration to add/set on each Pod related object.
 - `ca_bundle_ref` (String) The name of the secret that stores custom ca-bundle with root and intermediate certificates.
 - `dashboard_enabled` (Boolean) Whether rgw dashboard is enabled for the rgw daemon.
 If not set, the rgw dashboard will be enabled.